 Permanent Hair Dyes

 Permanent hair dyes work deep inside and penetrate the cortex with the help of developers.
-Permanent dyes change hair color permanently—as the cuticle reseals itself, which won’t allow color pigments to escape.
+Permanent dyes change hair color permanently.
+As the hair cuticle reseals itself, it won’t allow color pigments to escape.
 Significantly, permanent dyes last longer and demand more effort to remove.

 KEY TAKEAWAYS Our strands tend to become more damaged every time we chemically treat them.
 These harsh coloring practices cause lesser stability, more roughness, and less hair strength with a clear drop in thickness.
 It is highly imperative to be more cautious before any mishap.
 Consult with a professional colorist to prevent future damage if you're determined to do the correction or stripping at home.